Newborn Photographers | How to Choose

-You are having a baby.
-Maybe this is your first baby?
-You are researching Kansas City newborn photographers, and if you were like I was twelve years ago, you are a bit overwhelmed.
+You are having a baby and you are excited.
+You know you want newborn portraits but how do you choose from all of the Kansas City newborn photographers?
+If you were like I was twelve years ago, you are a bit overwhelmed.
 My advice first and foremost is to find a photographer whose work you simply just connect with.
 It’s a “you’ll know it when you see it” situation, much like the perfect wedding dress.
 Conjointly, there are other factors to consider when making your choice that you may not have thought about:

 1. Experience and safety when posing baby